View All 1807 Draped Bust Half Dollar

 Description

 The 1807 Draped Bust Half Dollar is part of the Draped Bust Half Dollars 1796-1807 series.
-The U.S. Mint produced 301,076 examples.
-The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait, while the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1796-1797) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1801-1807).
-Designed by Robert Scot.
+The U.S. Mint produced 301,076 examples, making this the lower-mintage of the two mint variants.
+The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait and the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1796-1797) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1801-1807).
+Produced during the earliest years of the United States Mint, when the young republic was establishing its monetary system and coinage traditions.
+Estimated market value ranges from $305 to $10K depending on grade and condition.
 Weighing 13.5 grams, 32.5 mm in diameter, with a lettered: fifty cents or half a dollar edge.
 Cataloged as PCGS #6079.
-The Draped Bust Half Dollar continued the evolution of the denomination.
-The 1796 and 1797 small eagle halves are among the most sought-after early U.S. coins.
-All dates in this series command significant premiums.

 External References